Last Updated on March 9, 2021 by Julia Wilson

 A presumptive diagnosis of squamous cell carcinoma may possibly be made by examining the cat.
 However, a biopsy and lymph node aspirate will be required to confirm this diagnosis, this will be performed under general anesthesia.

-- Dental x-rays which can show if any bone destruction has occurred
+- Dental x-rays can show if any bone destruction has occurred

 - Chest x-rays to determine if the tumour has spread